norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ### Steps
 1. #### Start your magic files.
 Our pipeline needs 3 files placed in the root directory of your project.
-- The `taskdef.json` behaves similar to a docker-compose.yml in ECS
+- :monocle_face: The `taskdef.json` behaves similar to a docker-compose.yml in ECS
 - :monocle_face: The `appspec.yaml` file which pulls together the CodeDeploy deployment (_Note_: `appspec.yaml` is the correct, and AFAIK only working naming convention for this file).
-- The `buildspec.yml`file which is similar to any CI actions file you may have used, it is basically a list of bash commands run in a "builder" context. also note that `buildspec.yml` and `appspec.yaml` have different filetype suffixes.
+- :monocle_face: The `buildspec.yml`file which is similar to any CI actions file you may have used, it is basically a list of bash commands run in a "builder" context. also note that `buildspec.yml` and `appspec.yaml` have different filetype suffixes.
 Yay.

 Here are the files you should start with.